Zuruchi/Zuruchi/README.md

 ---

 👨‍💻 **About Me**
-I’m Zuruchi, a passionate BSIT student and Python/Django developer focused on backend solutions.
-I enjoy building clean, scalable applications and currently working on **ResQLink**, a real-time emergency reporting and responder tracking system.
+I’m Zuruchi, a BSIT student and Python/Django developer focused on backend solutions. currently working on **ResQLink**, a real-time emergency reporting and responder tracking system.
 Experienced in payment gateways, SMS integration, and e-commerce platforms.

 ---